AfricanLeo/Know-Thy-Customer/README.md

 ![](/images/m2-elbow.png)
 ![](/images/m2-clusters.png)
-![](/images/m2-hist.png)

 The result of our second method shows a tighter grouping and less scatter, and probably gives a result that is more in line with the expectation of the marketing team.
 As can be seen, one cluster is more dispersed that the other two.

-These clusters should be tested against domain knowledge.
-Using colleagues with knowledge of the company products and clients as sounding board to confirm findings is always worthwhile.
+![](/images/m2-hist.png)

+Visualising the features of each cluster we can se a clearer picture emerging than with the first method.
+This information should be tested against domain knowledge of the company's domain expertise.

 ### Method 3 : RFM Analysis